Meet our Board and Faculty

 Mr. Bradford attended the Advanced Management Program at Harvard Business School.
 He also earned his doctor of jurisprudence degree from Vanderbilt University.
 He received his Bachelor of Arts degree in History and Political Science from the University of Florida.

 Finny Kuruvilla, MD, PhD

 Dr. Kuruvilla holds an MD from Harvard Medical School, a PhD in Chemistry and Chemical Biology from Harvard University, a master’s degree in Electrical Engineering and Computer Science from MIT, and a bachelor’s degree from Caltech in Chemistry.
-He serves as the Chief Investment Officer for Eventide Funds, lead Portfolio Manager on the Eventide Gilead Fund, and Portfolio Manager on the Eventide Healthcare & Life Sciences Fund.
-Concurrent with Eventide, he was a Principal at Clarus Ventures, a leading healthcare and life sciences venture capital firm.
-Prior to joining Eventide, Dr. Kuruvilla was a research fellow at the Broad Institute of Harvard and MIT, a clinical fellow at the Brigham and Women’s Hospital and Children’s Hospital Boston and a postdoctoral scientist at MIT.
+He is a co-founder and the lead portfolio manager for Eventide Funds, a socially-responsible and values-based investing firm.
+From 2008-2016, he was a Principal at Clarus Ventures, a leading healthcare and life sciences venture capital firm.
+From 2005-2008, Dr. Kuruvilla was a postdoctoral research fellow at Harvard and MIT (Broad Institute) in medical genetics.
+Prior to this research, Dr. Kuruvilla was a resident physician and clinical fellow at two Boston area hospitals (Brigham and Women’s Hospital and Children’s Hospital Boston) where he cared for both adult and pediatric patients.

 Dr. Kuruvilla has been a practicing Christian for many years.
 He has a keen interest in biblical interpretation and church history, for the purpose of fostering a strong and vibrant church today.
-Periods that he has spent time on include ante-Nicene Christianity, Reformation and Anabaptist history, and the Great Awakenings of the eighteenth and nineteenth century.
+His interests include ante-Nicene Christianity, Reformation and Anabaptist history, and the Great Awakenings of the eighteenth and nineteenth century.
 He is the author of King Jesus Claims His Church.